Le Mans

 Its inhabitants are called Manceaux (male) and Mancelles (female).
 Since 1923, the city has hosted the 24 Hours of Le Mans, the world's oldest active endurance sports car race.
+The event is among the most attended and prestigious motor sports events in the world.

 History

 First mentioned by Claudius Ptolemy, the Roman city Vindinium was the capital of the Aulerci, a sub tribe of the Aedui.
 Le Mans is also known as Civitas Cenomanorum (City of the Cenomani), or Cenomanus.
 Their city, seized by the Romans in 47 BC, was within the ancient Roman province of Gallia Lugdunensis.
 A 3rd-century amphitheatre is still visible.
 The thermae were demolished during the crisis of the third century when workers were mobilized to build the city's defensive walls.
 The ancient wall around Le Mans is one of the most complete circuits of Gallo-Roman city walls to survive.

-As the use of the French language replaced late Vulgar Latin in the area, Cenomanus, with dissimilation, became known as Celmans.
+As the use of the French language replaced late Vulgar Latin in the area, Cenomanus, with dissimilation, became known as Celmins.
 Cel- was taken to be a form of the French word for "this" and "that", and was replaced by le, which means "the".

-As the principal city of Maine, Le Mans was the stage for struggles in the eleventh century between the counts of Anjou and the dukes of Normandy.
-When the Normans had control of Maine, William the Conqueror successfully invaded England and established an occupation.
-In 1069 the citizens of Maine revolted and expelled the Normans, resulting in Hugh V being proclaimed count of Maine.
-Geoffrey V of Anjou married Matilda of England in the cathedral.
-Their son Henry II Plantagenet, king of England, was born here.
-In 1154, during the reign of his uncle King Stephen, Henry landed in England with an army, intent on challenging Stephen for the throne.
-Some of the members of that feudal force were known by the surname 'del Mans' (Latin for of Mans, as the city was then known.)
-In medieval records pertaining to the history of Gloucester is a reference to one such man, Walter del Mans, and beside his name 'Cenomanus' was added by the medieval scribe, so that there is no doubt as to Walter's origin.
-In the English censuses down to the twentieth century the surname Mans (latterly often spelled Manns) was virtually confined to the counties of Gloucestershire and Herefordshire and their borderlands, reflecting the original settlement patterns in the Welsh Marches of the original followers of Henry's from Le Mans in 1154.
-A John Mans/Manns was escheator of Hereford 1399–1400.
-One family from [Le] Mans held the manor of Dodenham, Worcestershire.
-(Calendar of the Records of the Corporation of Gloucester, Item 96, ca.1200; Fine Roles Henry III, 23 August.
-1233 [Hereford];'Parishes: Doddenham', A History of the County of Worcester, volume 4 (1924), pp. 260–62.)
-Intercourse between England and Le Mans continued throughout the Angevin period.